UtahRETC/JavaProgrammer1Class2017/classes/class_01/class_01_slides.md

 # User Input

-Now that we have written a program which has output and know much more about variables, let's update your code to work with user input.
+Now that we have written a program which has output and know much more about variables, let's write some code to work with user input.

 Commands can take **arguments**, so let's use an argument to make our Hello World program have the ability to say "Hello" to more than just "World" depending on if we run our program with an argument or not.

 -----------------------------------------------------------------------------